 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The National Trades Union Congress (NTUC) in Singapore currently does not have any reported carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+The National Trades Union Congress (NTUC), headquartered in Singapore (SG), currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As of now, NTUC has not inherited any emissions data from a parent organisation, nor are there any climate initiatives such as SBTi targets or commitments to renewable energy sources like RE100.
-This lack of data suggests that NTUC may still be in the early stages of developing a comprehensive climate strategy or reporting framework.
-In the context of climate commitments, it is essential for organisations like NTUC to establish measurable targets and initiatives to contribute to broader climate goals, particularly in light of increasing global emphasis on sustainability and carbon reduction.
+As NTUC does not inherit emissions data from a parent organisation, it operates independently in terms of climate commitments.
+Without specific emissions data or reduction initiatives, NTUC's current climate strategy remains unclear.
+The organisation may need to establish measurable targets and initiatives to align with industry standards for carbon reduction and climate action.